pglombardo/PasswordPusher/README.md

 # Internationalization

-Password Pusher is currently available in **13 languages** with more languages being added often.
+Password Pusher is currently available in **13 languages** with more languages being added often as volunteers apply.

-From within the application, the language is selectable from menu.
+From within the application, the language is selectable from a language menu.
 Out of the box and before any language menu selection is done, the default language for the application is English.

 ## Changing the Default Language